Visiting Cape Pallarenda safely

 - Be alert for snakes.
 Detour around them.

-- Dangerous stinging jellyfish (‘stingers’) may be present in the coastal waters at any time, but occur more frequently in the warmer months.
+- Dangerous stinging jellyfish (‘stingers’) may be present in the coastal waters at any time, and occur more frequently in the warmer months.
 A full-body lycra suit, or equivalent, may provide a good measure of protection against stinging jellyfish and sunburn.
 Visit marine stingers for the latest safety and first aid information.

 - Do not enter the RAAF Radar Station that shares a boundary with the park.